About me

 As a conductor, Kelvin has worked with North Czech Philharmonic (Czech Republic), Argovia Philharmonic (Switzerland), St Petersburg State Symphony Orchestra (Russia), Dohnányi Orchestra Budafok (Hungary), Savaria Symphony Orchestra (Hungary), Orchestra Magna Grecia (Italy), Bucharest Symphony Orchestra (Romania), Pazardzhik Symphony Orchestra (Bulgaria), Glasperlenspiel Sinfonietta (Estonia), Lemberg Sinfonietta (Ukraine), Chamber Ensemble of Cadaqués Orchestra (Spain) and Chimera Ensemble (UK), among others.
 He has performed in venues such as Musikverein Vienna, Municipal House Prague, Pesti Vigadó Budapest and Lviv Philharmonie.
 Kelvin was the first Music Director of Shun Hing College Schola Cantorum (Hong Kong), with which he won the Third Prize in the fifth International World Peace Choral Festival (Austria) and performed at the United Nations Office in support of the first World Day Against Trafficking in Persons.
 He was also appointed as a visiting conductor at the Northwest School of Music (China), where he held workshops for its symphony and wind orchestras.

-Committed to promoting a wider understanding of symphonic music and its culture, Kelvin has spoken at public events and written essays for leading orchestras including Philharmonia Orchestra and the BBC Orchestras, among others.
+Committed to promoting a wider understanding of symphonic music and its culture, Kelvin has spoken at public events and written essays for leading orchestras including the BBC Orchestras, Melbourne Symphony Orchestra and Philharmonia Orchestra, among others.